 But the specialist area of fakes and forgeries detection isn't limited to the world of fine art and antiquities.
 Popular con-artist TV shows such as BBC1's Hussle aren't a million miles from what happens in the real world.
 So whatever your industry, whether it's retail, insurance, finance, manufacturing or the services trade, you can never be too vigilant and aware of scams and cons that could potentially ruin you or your company.

 Investors, law-enforcement agencies, museums, private art companies and the insurance trade regularly book Curtis Dowling to speak at their events and also confirm both the authenticity of art and antiques they are considering buying, and to purchase key pieces for their collection, or investigate lost/stolen items.

 Take GUCCI Sloane Street as an example.
 Real handbags were purchased mid-week from the flagship London store and fakes then put into the original GUCCI packaging.
 On Saturdays when the staff were generally a great deal younger and less experienced, these fakes were returned to the store for a full refund.
 Once restocked on the shelves, over the course of the following weeks it unravelled that GUCCI Sloane Street themselves were carrying fakes and selling these to their innocent customers.

 Curtis Dowling was 'discovered' when a television producer from BBC's The One Show attended one of his lectures at Belchamp Hall in Suffolk.
 This led to an appearance on the programme where he spotted fake Beatles memorabilia in Liverpool.
 'Inside Out' on BBC1 followed quickly.
 This time Curtis put his own faking skills to the test and successfully fooled individuals from the Churchill Archives & created more believable fakes for Inside Out London a little time after creating authentic looking Titanic items.

-He worked alongside Duncan Bannatyne for BBC2's prime time series 'Beat the Bank'.
-As the antiques and art expert, Curtis was in the race to turn a healthy profit on Duncan's money.
-He has also appeared as an expert on BBC1's hit daytime show 'Cash in the Attic' and 'Cash in the Celebrity attic' and two series of presenting the ever-popular BBC1 'Put Your Money Where Your Mouth is, before turning his attentions on TV back to his true field of expertise fakes, scams and forgeries with appearances on 'Rogue Traders' and Fake Britain and Channel 5's Live From Studio 5.
+He worked alongside Duncan Bannatyne for BBC2's prime time series Beat the Bank.
+As the antiques and art expert, Curtis was in the race to turn a healthy profit on Bannatyne's money.
+He has also appeared as an expert on BBC1's hit daytime show Cash in the Attic and Cash in the Celebrity attic and two series of presenting the ever-popular BBC1 Put Your Money Where Your Mouth is, before turning his attentions on TV back to his true field of expertise fakes, scams and forgeries with appearances on 'Rogue Traders' and Fake Britain and Channel 5's Live From Studio 5.